Tough U.S. stance casts gloom over plastics pollution deal after Geneva flop

-The collapse on Friday of a sixth round of U.N. talks aimed at curbing plastic output has dimmed hopes of tackling a key source of pollution and left many advocates of restrictions pessimistic about a global deal during the current U.S. administration.
+The collapse on Friday of a sixth round of U.N. talks aimed at curbing plastic output has dimmed hopes of tackling a key source of pollution and left many advocates of restrictions pessimistic about a global deal during the administration of U.S. President Donald Trump.

 Many states and campaigners blamed the failure on oil-producers including the United States, which they said hardened long-held positions and urged others to reject caps on new plastic production that would have curbed output of polymers.

-Debbra Cisneros, a negotiator for Panama, which supported a strong deal, said the United States, the world's number two plastics producer behind China, was less open than in previous rounds conducted under former U.S. President Joe Biden's administration.
+Debbra Cisneros, a negotiator for Panama, which supported a strong deal, said the United States, the world's number two plastics producer behind China, was less open than in previous rounds conducted under Joe Biden's administration.

 "This time they were just not wanting anything.
 So it was hard, because we always had them against us in each of the important provisions," she said at the end of the 11-day talks.

-Anti-plastic campaigners saw little hope for a change in Washington's position under U.S. President Donald Trump, who in February signed an executive order encouraging consumers to buy plastic drinking straws.
+Anti-plastic campaigners saw little hope for a change in Washington's position under Trump, who in February signed an executive order encouraging consumers to buy plastic drinking straws.

-"The mentality is different, and they want to extract more oil and gas out of the ground," said Bjorn Beeler, International Coordinator at International Pollutants Elimination Network (IPEN), a global network of over 600 public interest NGOs.
+"The mentality is different, and they want to extract more oil and gas out of the ground," said Bjorn Beeler, International Coordinator at International Pollutants Elimination Network (IPEN), a global network of over 600 public interest nongovernmental organizations.

+The U.S. State Department said in a statement that the U.S. delegation pushed for "common-sense and pragmatic approaches" during negotiations to reduce plastic pollution while also protecting American industries that rely on plastic.

+"We did not support prescriptive top-down regulatory approaches that will stifle innovation and drive consumer inflation across the U.S. economy and all over the world," it said.

 A State Department spokesperson previously said that each party should take measures according to its national context, while Washington has expressed concerns that the new rules could increase the costs of all plastic products.
 The Trump administration has also rolled back various U.S. climate and environmental policies that it says place too many burdens on national industry.